MLInsightLab/MLInsightLab/README.md

    - Python-native distributed computing framework for parallel computing.
    - Includes a Dask scheduler and multiple Dask workers for efficient task distribution.

-4. **Model Server**:
+4. **API Hub**:
+   - Serves as the centralized API service for the platform
-   - Serves trained models using MLFlow for inference, without users having to configure infrastructure.
+   - Serves trained models for inference, without users having to configure infrastructure.
    - Supports multiple model flavors including `pyfunc`, `sklearn`, `transformers`, and `hfhub`.
    - Provides endpoints for model loading, prediction, and management.
    - Also provides authentication, user management, and server management endpoints.

 5. **Web UI**:
-   - Provides a simple user interface to access other resources.
+   - Provides a simple user interface to access other resources and perform actions within the platform.

 6. **Nginx**:
    - Acts as a reverse proxy to manage and secure HTTP/HTTPS requests.